paradisebunny/daffodil/characters.md

 ---
 # Creating Characters
 1. Roll ability scores and note attribute boni.
-2. Choose an ancestry and class, note down the saving throw, the maximum possible roll of your hit die for HP and other special abilities.
+2. Choose an ancestry and class, write down 15 for the saving throw and note down the class specific saving throw bonus.
+Then write down the maximum possible roll of your hit die for HP and other special abilities.
-3. Choose a starting gear option listed in class description, note down armor class (adding armor and DEX modifier)
+3. Choose a starting gear option listed in class description, note down your armor class (10+ all armor boni and DEX modifier)
 4. Note down and roll additional starting gear in the equipment section.
 5. Name your character.